 This is a tricky one to answer because everyone will have a different experience.
 Some people will argue that a platform is too complex, whereas others could argue that it doesn't go far enough.
 If simplicity is a key concern then you may benefit from signing up to both and utilising the free trial that both platforms offer.
 It is the only way to be sure that you are making the right choice.
 From the feedback we have seen, Xero seems to have a slightly better reputation for simplicity.
 That being said, Quickbooks has a better reputation for customer service.

 Intuit Quickbooks provides a flexible and cost-effective business accounting solution, suitable for small and medium-sized businesses.
 Its basic package provides good value by including plenty of extra features that other platforms charge extra for.
 One of the standout features - one that has drawn praise on independent review site Trustpilot - is its free UK telephone support service.
-Lines are open from 8.00am to 7.00pm, Monday to Friday.
+Lines are open from 9.00am to 5.30pm, Monday to Thursday and 9.00am to 4.30pm on a Friday.
 Understanding the software can take some time, however, there are plenty of tutorials and online support for those that need extra help and guidance.
 The limitations on the number of users remains a frustration, although this shouldn't be a concern for smaller businesses.